CHIMERA SHIH TZU FAQ

 Can we visit?
 Can we meet the puppies?

 Our dogs love making new friends!
 They would be so glad to meet you.
 However, their safety (from theft), health (young immune systems), and our family’s safety and security are our top priorities.
 Please be understanding in our responsibility to keep our pets and our family safe in this different world we live in.
 Its not like it used to be!
 While COVID is ofcourse a concern, there are even scarier threats that face breeders & their beloved dogs.
-Deadly infections like parvo and distemper are a deadly to young puppies.
-Also, theives checking out dog breeders to return and steal the beloved family pets and/or litters is becoming more common.
+Deadly infections like parvo and distemper are a lethal to young puppies.
+Also, theives checking out dog breeders to return and steal the beloved family pets and/or litters is becoming more common, putting the family and children in danger.

 Here’s the quick rundown:

-- We do not invite visitors to our family’s home.
+- We do not invite visitors to our family’s home except for scheduled puppy pickups.

-- Mom’s & babies don’t leave the house until after 8-10 weeks except to see the veterinarian & short drives to get them used to the car.
+- Moms & babies don’t leave the house until after 8-10 weeks except to see the veterinarian & short drives or stroller walks to get them used to the car and traveling.

 - If you want to meet dads and future moms to help you plan your future addition, we will make periodic meet the Chimera Shih Tzu Trips!
 When we are planning a public trip out, we will post on our Facebook page so you can plan ahead.
 We may go to the beach, a grassy public park, a trail, or a pet store, to give you a chance to meet the parents in person and get to know us as breeders/people.
 Again, these visits will only be for dads and moms that are NOT pregnant or nursing.
 As with most things in our life, the dogs come first.
 Their needs are prioritized above our convenience or desires.
 We just love them too much to put them in harms way.